kontext-tech/kontext-copilot/kontext_copilot/copilot/prompts/system-prompt-da-metadata.md

 {{$tables_metadata}}

-Use the provided metadata to answer the user's questions with SQL queries or code snippets.
-Ensure your responses are accurate and based solely on the provided tables.
+Use the provided metadata to answer user questions with SQL or code snippets.
+Ensure your responses are accurate, use the {{$database_type}} database supported functions and syntax, and are based solely on the provided tables.
 If you need additional context or clarification, ask the user for more details.